hamidreza-abooei/STFT-Tapesh/README.md

-# Analysis of Short Time Fourier Transform on EEG and Speech
+# Analysis of Short-Time Fourier Transform (STFT) and Renyie Entropy on EEG and Speech signals
 This repository contains some codes for selecting the best
 - Window Length
 - Overlap.